What is the SPUR Location Grants Program?

-The SPUR Location Technology Accelerator Program is a new WA Government collaboration initiative.
+The SPUR Location Grants Program is a WA Government collaboration initiative.

 The grants program recognises WA business working with location data to support the land and property sector to deliver outcomes using emerging technology.
 The focus is on areas of spatial development that will help deliver savings and improvements to land and property services for Western Australia.